junxit/us-congress-bills-117/metadata.md

 - 2021-11-05 — Introduced in House
 - 2021-11-05 — Introduced in House
 - 2021-11-05 — Referred to the House Committee on Oversight and Reform.
+- 2022-04-06 — Committee Consideration and Mark-up Session Held.
+- 2022-04-06 — Ordered to be Reported by Unanimous Consent.
+- 2022-05-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-05-10 — Considered under suspension of the rules. (consideration: CR H4785-4786)
+- 2022-05-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5900.
+- 2022-05-10 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2022-05-11 — Considered as unfinished business. (consideration: CR H4843-4844)
+- 2022-05-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-05-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 1, 1 Present (Roll no. 166). (text: 05/10/2022 CR H4785)
+- 2022-05-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 1, 1 Present (Roll no. 166).